entando/entando-docs/vuepress/docs/v7.2/tutorials/consume/cds.md

 * [A working instance of Entando](../../docs/getting-started/README.md) based on the default Tomcat server image

 ## Create the CDS Resources
 A set of resources are necessary to separate the storage and user data for the primary and each secondary tenant.
-For secondary tenants, simply provide a new tenant identifier referred to as `YOUR-TENANT-ID`.
+For secondary tenants, simply provide a new tenant identifier referred to as `YOUR-TENANT-NAME`.

 1. Log in to the Keycloak admin console and get the RSA key for your realm by going to `Realm Settings` → `Keys`.
 2. Click on `Public Key` for `rsa-generated` provider and copy the content.
 This will be `YOUR-PUBLIC-KEYCLOAK-KEY` below.